agoldvarg/agoldvarg.github.io/source/_posts/2015-02-14-keyword-arguments.markdown

 #=> be quiet
 ```

 WAHOOO!
 We did it!
-Although something about the above method just doesn't *feel* very Ruby-like.
-You might be thinking - "when is he going to get to teh point?!"
+Although something about the above revision just doesn't *feel* very Ruby-like.
+You might be thinking - "when is he going to get to the point?!"
 OK, here we go - by using **Keyword Arguments**, we can vastly improve the simplicity and readibility of our previous method without sacrificing any of the functionality.
-Let's take a look at an example:
+Let's take a look at our example:

 ``` ruby
 def manipulate_string(string: "Nice to see you", volume: 7)